asteriskman7/regionalRecipes/README.md

 Please read the in game help.

-Visit the [discord server](https://discord.gg/uzzKHFN9xQ) for more help and for item export codes.
+Visit the [discord server](https://discord.gg/uzzKHFN9xQ) for more help and to share export codes.